udo-munk/z80pack/doc/README-asm.txt

 The default is Intel hex now, in earlier versions it was Mostek binary, but this format is not used much anymore.

-Option l:
-Without this option no list file will be generated.
-With -l a list file with the name of the source file but extension ".lis" will be generated.
-An optional file name with path (2048 characters maximum) may be added to this option.

 Option s:
 This option writes the unsorted symbol table (-s), sorted by name (-sn) or sorted by address (-sa) into the list file.
 This option only works